Application of an incremental parallel resistor is a very simple and low cost method of delivering variable phono stage resistive loading.

 The application of an incremental parallel resistance will reduce the overall MM stage resistive loading.

-This tends to dampen higher frequency response, but it’s not like a simple tone control that would affect a small range, it’s more of a total tonal change through lower mids all the way up.
+This tends to dampen higher frequency response, but it’s not like a simple tone control that would affect a small range.

-The effects vary depending upon cart design, it can also tighten up a slightly woolly or loose lower end, especially with HOMC's for example.
+The effects vary depending upon cart design, it can also tighten up a slightly woolly or loose lower end, especially with HOMC's.

 Some carts are affected more than others and only need a subtle reduction to make a significant effect.